bowheart/trikl/README.md

 ##### `trickle.drip.skip()`

 Skip one or more drops.
 Returns a modified version of `trickle.drip()` that, when called (if called), removes the specified number of drops from the remaining drops in the chain.
 If this results in the last drop being removed, or there are no drops to remove, then this is equivalent to calling `trickle.drip.stop()`.
+One drop will be skipped if this is called with no arguments, a number less than 1, or anything that `isNaN`.

 ```javascript
 trikl(drip => drip())